 The A in the ABCDE method describes looking at the airway and appliances.
 Looking at the airways includes reviewing the mediastinum, tracheal positioning, and looking for aortic calcifications.
-Appliances that may be seen on X-ray include foreign bodies, cardiac monitors, ET tubes, chest tubes, prosthesis, and central lines.
+Appliances that may be seen on X-rays include foreign bodies, cardiac monitors, ET tubes, chest tubes, prostheses, and central lines.

 The B in the ABCDE method describes looking at bones.
-In this stage you examine the bones, count the ribs, look for clavicle alignment, and spine alignment.
-In the lateral view, you observe the structure, and integrity of the vertebrae.
+In this stage, you examine the bones, count the ribs, and look for clavicle and spine alignment.
+In the lateral view, you observe the structure and integrity of the vertebrae.

 The C in the ABCDE method describes "cardiac" or "circulatory."
 Pathologies to be aware of include cardiomegaly, pulmonary edema, dextrocardia, and pericardial effusions.

 E describes "Everything else" in the ABCDE method of reading a chest X-ray.
-At this stage the soft tissue, breast tissue, and lung parenchyma are described.
-This is always compare to previous CXRs.
-More specifically, things like pulmonary vasculature, pulmonary edema, the costophrenic angles, pleural effusions, masses, nodules, and consolidations are noted.
+At this stage, the soft tissue, breast tissue, and lung parenchyma are described.
+This is always compared to previous CXRs.
+More specifically, things like pulmonary vasculature, pulmonary edema, costophrenic angles, pleural effusions, masses, nodules, and consolidations are noted.

 In the "Everything Else" stage of reading a chest X-ray, masses are looked for and described.
-These should be compared against previous studies to note when the mass arised, and how it's size has changed.
+These should be compared against previous studies to note when the mass arose and how its size has changed.

 "Everything else" is where the pulmonary vasculature is described.
-This includes describing artery and vein enlargement, and noting pulmonary edema.
+This stage includes describing artery and vein enlargement and noting pulmonary edema.